zaurbbb/m00dlekiller-front-end-dark-theme/README.md

 The project started with idea "how this site might look like?".

-So, you can see the result by this link: https://bioneisme.github.io/m00dlekiller/index.html.
+So, you can see the result by these links:

+Adaptive website without dark theme: https://bioneisme.github.io/m00dlekiller/index.html.
+Not adaptive but with dark theme: https://zaurbbb.github.io/m00dlekiller-front-end/

 The site was developed in cleanly HTML code with bootstrap 5.